City of Dunwoody

 This intersection has the most impact on traffic flow through Dunwoody Village.
 When traffic is light, the intersection operates well.
 During times of heavier traffic, the intersection operates near capacity, and backups occur on Chamblee Dunwoody, where there is only one through lane in each direction.
 On weekday afternoons, the queue of cars waiting to turn left from Mount Vernon Road to northbound Chamblee Dunwoody often extends beyond the length of the left turn lane and backs up into the through lane.

-Add a second northbound left turn lane from Chamblee Dunwoody Road to Mount Vernon Road
+The Village Crossing project proposes to add a second northbound left turn lane from Chamblee Dunwoody Road to Mount Vernon Road and remove the northbound right-turn lane, as shown in the graphic below.

 The design team evaluated several concepts for adding capacity to the intersection and found that adding a second northbound left turn lane on Chamblee Dunwoody Road provides the most benefit for the least cost and disturbance.
 This turn lane can be added within the existing right of way and is projected to reduce overall delay at the intersection by 15% during times of peak traffic.
 While this will be an overall traffic improvement, it won’t completely resolve the traffic congestion, as the intersection will still operate at a level of service F in the morning and E in the afternoon.
 The eastbound left-turn queue will also continue to exceed the length of the turn lane.